MAIKE HANSEN, PHD

 With a background in biophysics and biochemistry, I have a long-standing interest in gene expression kinetics and circuit design in diverse systems, ranging from bacteria and viruses to mammalian cells.
 Before coming to the Netherlands, I worked in the bay area science "bubble" in sunny California.
 In addition to being exposed to spectacular science I have developed a passion for hiking and photography.
-I am taking all I have learned inside and outside the lab back to Europe and am very excited to start my research group in the Biophysical Chemistry department in Nijmegen.
+I am taking all I have learned inside and outside the lab back to Europe and am very excited to have started my research group in the Biophysical Chemistry department in Nijmegen.

 If you are interested in joining my lab, see the openings section.

 Óscar García Blay, MSc